uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/forwarding_and_buffering.rst

 Buffering
 ----------

-There are two policies for handling a message which cannot be pushed to any successor:
+There are two policies for handling a message that cannot be pushed to any successor:

 * **buffering** - if no successor accepts a message, it is stored so subsequent node processing can use it.
-Nodes that buffer outputs have "yes" in the column "try_get()?" below.
+Nodes that buffer outputs have "yes" in the "try_get()?" column below.
 * **discarding** - if no successor accepts a message, it is discarded and has no further effect on graph execution.
-Nodes that discard outputs have "no" in the column "try_get()?" below.
+Nodes that discard outputs have "no" in the "try_get()?" column below.

 The following table lists the policies of each node: